The historic heart

 A Desert Icon

-Mountain Shadows Resort Scottsdale’ Chef Victor Basil delighted locals and visitors alike, while Dick Halleman’s Orchestra serenaded diners and dancers.
-Soon after it opened, Mountain Shadows Resort Scottsdale became a part of entertainment history when it was used as the primary backdrop for “The Brothers Brannagan”, a detective drama.
-The property had another brush with fame when The Monkees shot an episode of their TV show on location.
+Mountain Shadows' Chef Victor Basil delighted locals and visitors alike, while Dick Halleman’s Orchestra serenaded diners and dancers.
+Soon after it opened, Mountain Shadows Resort became a part of entertainment history when it was used as the primary backdrop for “The Brothers Brannagan

-Today, Mountain Shadows Resort Scottsdale stands at the heart of Paradise Valley once more.
+Today, Mountain Shadows stands at the heart of Paradise Valley once more.
 Traces of the past can be found throughout the resort, from the name of the restaurant to iconic breeze block by the pool.
-Whether they follow in the footsteps of past globetrotters or happen to live down the street, every guest experiences the same warm hospitality, modern elegance and beautiful scenery that made Mountain Shadows Resort Scottsdale a beloved destination for decades.
+Whether they follow in the footsteps of past globetrotters or happen to live down the street, every guest experiences the same warm hospitality, modern elegance and beautiful scenery that made the resort a beloved destination for decades.